ab2022/mpddiffs/README.md

 # Current Limitations
-    - Only Support for HTTP streams (no DRM)
+    - Only Supports HTTP streams (no DRM)
     - Hardcoded TTL/Patch Headers
     - Issue with Adding nested elements (i.e. adding a new element that contains grandchildren, currently WIP but incomplete)
     - Issue with multiple directives (add/rem/rep) on a single element (Not Implemented)
+    - Does not provide legitimate error responses.

-    - NOTE: Failing test cases have been disabled for now
+    NOTE: Failing test cases have been disabled for now